Energy in Palestine: Petroleum

-Almost all of liquid fuel used in the Palestinian territories is supplied by or via Israel.
-The supply of petroleum is centrally located at two different terminals in the West Bank and one terminal on the Israel-Gaza border, at the Kerem Shalom crossing.
+Almost all liquid fuel used in the Palestinian territories is supplied by or via Israel.
+The supply of petroleum is centrally located at two different terminals in the West Bank and one terminal at the Israel–Gaza barrier, at the Kerem Shalom crossing.
 These terminals do not have storage capacity for petroleum, which must therefore be used daily.

 In the case of Gaza, imported fuel is required to power the Gaza power plant, as well as for transportation and generators.
 The diesel fuel has been exempted from the blockade of the Gaza Strip, with some limitations, which has been in place since 2007.

 In 2011, Hamas began buying cheaper fuel from Egypt, bringing it via a network of tunnels, and refused to buy it from Israel.

-In early 2012, disagreement between the PA and Hamas led to Egypt reducing supplies of fuel being smuggled through the tunnels, while Hamas continued to refuse to accept fuel from or via Israel.
+In early 2012, disagreement between the Palestinian Authority and Hamas led to Egypt reducing supplies of fuel being smuggled through the tunnels, while Hamas continued to refuse to accept fuel from or via Israel.
 Egypt attempted to stop the use of tunnels for delivery of Egyptian fuel purchased by Palestinian authorities, and severely reduced supply through the tunnel network.
-As the crisis deepened, Hamas wanted fuel to be import from Egypt with the Rafah terminal between Egypt and Gaza being equipped for fuel transfer, and refused to accept fuel delivered via Kerem Shalom.
-This proposal was inconsistent with Egypt’s agreement with Israel and the PA.
+As the crisis deepened, Hamas wanted fuel to be imported from Egypt with the Rafah terminal between Egypt and Gaza being equipped for fuel transfer, and refused to accept fuel delivered via Kerem Shalom.
+This proposal was inconsistent with Egypt's agreement with Israel and the PA.

 In mid-February, the crisis escalated and Hamas rejected an Egyptian proposal to bring in fuel via Kerem Shalom.
 Ahmed Abu Al-Amreen of the Hamas-run Energy Authority refused it on the grounds that Kerem Shalom is operated by Israel.
 Egypt could not ship diesel fuel to Gaza through the Rafah crossing, which is limited to the movement of individuals.

 In early March, the head of Gaza's Energy Authority again insisted that Egypt transfer fuel through Rafah, although this crossing was not equipped to handle the 500,000 litres needed each day.
 In late March, Egypt agreed to provide 600,000 litres of fuel to Gaza daily, but it had no way of delivering it to which Hamas would agree.

 Israel permitted the entry of the normal diesel for hospitals, and also shipped 150,000 litres of diesel through Kerem Shalom, which was paid for by the Red Cross.
 In April 2012, the PA and Hamas reached a deal, with the involvement of the Red Cross, for the transfer of fuel via Kerem Shalom, with the fuel being accepted by the PA, which was then transferred to Hamas after Hamas made payment to the PA.